TheProjectsGuy/Learning_ROS/src/py_basic_nodes/README.md

 You must observe the parameters present by running `rosparam list`.
 The following are important observations:

+- `/global/*` are parameters in the global declaration
+- `/l1/params/set1/*` are parameters in the group declaration
 - `/l1/ps/pyl1_publisher/l1pub_PubFreq` is a private parameter but still shared with the parameter server

 Also note that upon closing the `rqt_console` window, the launch closes.
 This is because of the `required` attribute in the `<node>` for it.